(A) The following standards are mandatory:

-(d) ODYS employees as required for approval, inspection or monitoring purposes.
+(d) ODYS employees as required for compliance, inspection or monitoring purposes.

 (13) Reports from BCII or any other local, state, or federal agency regarding a person's criminal record are valid for a period of one year from the date of the report.